 Each item has indicated in their description to who the donation goes to.
-Plus, we will post an ongoing aid that we be contributing to and be part of fund raising with those who would like to contribute together.
+Plus, we will post an ongoing aid that we are contributing to and be part of fundraising with those who would like to contribute together.
 This is our Al-Amanah - the moral responsibility of fulfilling one's obligations due to Allah and fulfilling one's obligations due to Allah's slaves (other people).

 Sadaqah (Charity) in Islam:

 Hadith - Bukhari & Muslim, Narrated Abu Hurairah: The Messenger of Allah (ﷺ) said: “On every person’s joints or small bones (I.E. fingers and toes), there is sadaqah(charity) every day the sun rises.
 Doing justice between two people is sadaqah; assisting a man to mount his animal, or lifting up his belongings onto it is sadaqah; a good word is sadaqah; every step you take towards prayer is sadaqah; and removing harmful things from pathways is sadaqah.”

 Hadith - Bukhari, Narrated Abu Huraira: A man asked the Prophet (ﷺ), “O Allah's Messenger!
 What kind of charity is the best?”
 He (ﷺ) replied.
 “To give in charity when you are healthy and greedy hoping to be wealthy and afraid of becoming poor.
 Don't delay giving in charity till the time when you are on the death bed when you say, 'Give so much to so-and-so and so much to so-and-so,' as at that time the property is not yours but it belongs to so-and-so (i.e. your inheritors).”